qala-io/cryptography-overview/programme/encryption.md

 1. Start generating XOR cyphers starting from 0 and keep incrementing
 2. Run XOR and when you see a lot of english letters - you probably guessed the cypher

-So this algorithm of symmetric encryption is not safe, there are much more elaborate algorithms like AES, DES (also can be broken), etc. To the best of my knowledge AES is the choice #1 these days.
+So this algorithm of symmetric encryption by itself is not safe, there are much more elaborate algorithms like AES, DES (also can be broken), 3DES, etc. To the best of my knowledge AES is the choice #1 these days.

 # Asymmetric key

 Symmetric keys have a conceptual problem - how do you share them?
-A usual case when you need encryption is passing data between 2 computers on the Internet and you don't want someone (like internet provider) to eavesdrop (man-in-the-middle attack):
+A usual case when you need encryption is passing data between 2 computers on the Internet and you don't want someone (like an internet provider) to eavesdrop:

 ```
  _____                                                                         _____